AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-task-does-not-remain-indented.md

 ---
-title: "Tasks: Indented tasks do not remain indented"
+title: 'Tasks: Indented tasks do not remain indented'
-description: "When a user is viewing a task list and indents a task, the task immediately returns to its original (outdented) state."
+description: When a user is viewing a task list and indents a task, the task immediately returns to its original (outdented) state.
 hidefromtoc: yes
+exl-id: b37bc7f3-8107-4f31-9eeb-3ff9405a008f
 ---
 # Tasks: Indented tasks do not remain indented

 >[!NOTE]